 DBHA works with suppliers/vendors that can deliver the highest quality of goods and services at the best value to DBHA.

 It is DBHA’s policy and practice to see diverse and qualified suppliers/vendors, regardless of social or economic classification, and provide them with the maximum opportunity to do business with our agency.
 DBHA adheres to HUD’s Section 3 requirements.
 Our goal is the procurement of quality goods and services in a fair, open, competitive and respectful process for everyone involved.

 General Vendor Information

-Vendors who wish to be added to the DBHA Vendor’s List should complete the Vendor Registration Form, be sure to include a complete list of services that your company wants to be considered for.
+Vendors who wish to be added to the DBHA Vendor’s List should complete the Vendor Registration Form.
+Be sure to include a complete list of services for which your company wants to be considered.
 Prospective vendors must provide the following documents at the time of contract negotiation or issuance of a task order:

 - Business License

 All suppliers/vendors interested in doing business with DBHA must comply with all Florida state and federal immigration laws.

 DBHA is required to administer Section 3 of the HUD Act of 1968, which requires that HUD funds provide low-income individuals with a springboard for economic empowerment through direct participation in construction and other activities designed to physically improve and revitalize the communities in which they live.